RobertTalbert/discretecs/MTH225-Fall2023/assignments/aep/AEP1-mth225-f23.md

 If everything is done correctly, the recipient will have the original message in the end.

->[!IMPORTANT] EXAMPLE
+>[!IMPORTANT]
->Alice wants to send Bob the message `RUN`.
+>Example: Alice wants to send Bob the message `RUN`.
 First she converts the letters into their ASCII decimals: `82 85 78`.
 Then she converts each of these to binary "blocks": `01010010 01010101 01001110`.
 Then, she randoly selects the 8-bit string `11000011` to use as the key.
 (You could use [a random bit generator](https://catonmat.net/tools/generate-random-bits), or flip a coin 8 times, etc.) She shares this key with Bob.
 >
 >To encrypt, Alice `XOR`s the key with each of the blocks.
 The first block encrypts to `01010010 xor 11000011 = 10010001`.
 The other two are `10010110` and `10001101`.
 (Double check this to check your understanding.)
 The secret message Alice sends to Bob is `10010001 10010110 10001101`.
 Notice, a person intercepting this message would just see a string of seemingly-random bits.
 >